 be set up to receive this information automatically where possible.

 Step 3 – Establishing the Trigger Ratings

-This is the last of the three steps involved in developing the scenario model.
-Its purpose is to determine what tolerances are acceptable for each scenario.
+This is the final step involved in developing the scenario model.
+The purpose is to determine what tolerances are acceptable for each scenario.
 If cost is so important, for example, that it cannot be compromised at all, then the trigger rating for that scenario would be ‘1’.
 If we are OK with some level of scenario deviation then we might have a trigger of say ‘5’ which allows more things to go ‘pear-shaped’ before escalation and decision/action is required.

 These ratings form the baseline against which current status is compared.
 Where the